Peak Experiences in Alpine EuropeBy Rick Steves

 Stretching across roughly 750 miles, Europe's highest mountain range, the Alps, arcs across eight countries, from the Mediterranean coast of France to the eastern fringes in Austria and Slovenia.
 Along the way, alpine cultures and landscapes offer a fascinating variety of experiences.

-France may be home to the tallest peak (Mont Blanc), but it's Switzerland's Alps that are the high point for most travelers.
+France may be home to the tallest peak in the Alps (Mont Blanc), but it's Switzerland's Alps that are the high point for most travelers.
 With majestic snow-capped summits, waterfall-laced cliffs, and picturesque lakes, they have hiker-friendly amenities — well-marked trails, restful mountain huts, and a system of lifts and trains that let you effortlessly ascend to dramatic mountaintops.
 As famously great engineers, as well as ardent nature lovers, the Swiss know how to make alpine thrills accessible to almost everyone, regardless of stamina or skills.

 You'll get a loftier view of those same mountains from the 10,000-foot Schilthorn summit, across the valley from Wengen.
 The Schilthornbahn cable car takes riders up effortlessly in four stages.
 At about $100 round-trip, it's a pricey trip, but when you're surrounded by cut-glass peaks and breathing fresh mountain air, it's one of Europe's great deals.
 Whether filled with skiers in winter or hikers in summer, there's a happy energy as you ascend in that glass-and-steel bubble of mountain joy.